 While a victim-survivor's conversation with any University employee will be kept private (will not be shared unnecessarily with others), only a conversation with a confidential resource can be kept confidential (will not be shared with anyone without the express consent of the victim-survivor).

-Confidential Resources (Off-Campus) NOT required to report to OIE
+Confidential Resources (Off-Campus)

 All services are free and confidential.

 Connecticut Alliance to End Sexual Violence Statewide Hotline: 1.888.999.5545 (24/7) Spanish Hotline: 1.888.568.8332 (24/7)